 Vinyl Plank Flooring

 Among the great advantages of vinyl plank flooring is the wide range of color options you can choose from.
-You can easily match up whatever oak cabinet color from warm to cool tones.
+You can easily match whatever oak cabinet color from warm to cool tones.

 Aside from the color variations, vinyl plank floors simulate the look of wood, which means you can have a cohesive look when aiming for the classic farmhouse or any other traditional theme.

-Laminate Flooring with Oak Cabinets
+Laminate Flooring

 A good tip in matching your oak cabinets and other differing organic colors is to take the average color.
-So, for instance, a red oak cabinet will work with pinkish or tan-colored laminate flooring.
+So, for instance, a red-oak cabinet will work with pinkish or tan-colored laminate flooring

-Light-Color Laminate Flooring
+Light-Color Laminate

 Oak cabinets have a striking design, whether white, red, or black tones.
-With a light-colored laminate floor, you can have a middle ground to balance off the strong organic hues of your oak cabinet.
+With a light-colored laminate floor, you can have a middle ground to balance off the strong organic hues of your wood cabinet.

-Matching Oak Wood Cabinets On Oak Wood Flooring
+Matching Oak Wood Cabinets and Flooring

-To contrast your traditional oak cabinets with more modern flooring, choose a flooring type with eye-catching grain variations and designs, such as hand-scraped hardwood.
+To contrast your traditional cabinets with more modern flooring, choose a flooring type with eye-catching grain variations and designs, such as hand-scraped hardwood.

-Honey Oak Cabinets
+Honey Oak

 Go with light maple or light-toned cherry, whitewashed pine, or beech wood flooring.

-If you want to lean toward a more contemporary look, you can match your honey oak cabinets with a white-colored hardwood with fewer or with a straight-grained surface.
+If you want to lean toward a more contemporary look, you can match your honey oak cabinets with a white-colored hardwood with fewer or a straight-grained surface.

-Dark-Toned Oak Cabinets
+Dark-Toned Oak

-Red Oak Cabinets
+Red Oak

-Tile Flooring With Oak Cabinets
+Tile Flooring With Oak

-Whether placed in a high-traffic kitchen, a vintage-inspired living area, or when tapping for a serene bathroom, tile flooring is a durable and beautiful grounding material to match any oak cabinetry.
+Whether placed in a high-traffic kitchen, a vintage-inspired living area or when tapping for a serene bathroom, tile flooring is a durable and beautiful grounding material to match any oak cabinetry.

 Porcelain Tile: Compared to ceramic, porcelain tiles have a wider range of variations because of the combination of natural and synthetic materials.

-For darker-colored oak cabinets, a light or cool-toned porcelain is a great choice as it won’t overwhelm the visual look of the space and establish a contrasting effect.
+For darker-colored cabinets, a light or cool-toned porcelain is a great choice as it won’t overwhelm the visual look of the space and establish a contrasting effect.

 Similar color tones of the oak cabinet and the floor can be hard to pull off as both surfaces have rich organic tones.
 See more types of kitchen floor tiles on this page.

-Gray Floors With Oak Cabinets
+Gray Floors With Oak

-Best Floor Color For Honey Oak Cabinets
+Best Floor Color For Honey Oak

 Another reason to use neutrals is that, while you may change the color of your walls from time to time, you are less likely to change the color of your tiles, and a neutral-colored tile will allow you to use any hue for your wall that appeals to you.
 Read more about paint colors that go with oak cabinets here.

 Warm Toned Flooring: Color is one of the few decorating tools that have such an impact on mood.
-Warm colors like red, orange and yellow are energizing shades that bring life to a room.
+Warm colors like red, orange, and yellow are energizing shades that bring life to a room.

 Red is frequently used in restaurant decor because it has been shown to stimulate appetite.
 Because of the energy they evoke, orange and yellow are frequently used in children’s bedrooms and playrooms.